 Certified Living Wage Employers recognize that paying a living wage is an investment – an investment towards a strong local economy and a healthy community.
 Certified Living Wage Employers contribute to the development of a dedicated, skilled, and healthy workforce.

-For the individual, earning a living wage provides income to cover modest living expenses and can reduce financial stress.
-This can lead to: improved health, improved morale at work, increased support for healthy child growth and development, reduced barriers to social inclusion, and an overall improvement in the quality of life for the worker and their family.
+Earning a living wage provides income to cover modest living expenses and can reduce financial stress.
+This can lead to: improved health, improved morale at work, increased support for healthy child growth and development, reduced barriers to social inclusion, and an overall improvement in the quality of life for the worker and their family

 A living wage can support local residents in being healthier, happier, and more engaged members of society.
 A living wage can lead to increased consumer buying power, which should help grow the local economy.